Treats cancer, including leukemia.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney or liver disease.
-Tell your doctor if you have had a hematopoietic stem cell transplant (HSCT).
+- Tell your doctor if you are breastfeeding, you have kidney or liver disease, or you had a hematopoietic stem cell transplant (HSCT).

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.